Konfido/alfred-pkmanager/README.md

 ### Dependencies

 - [Typora](https://typora.io/): A powerful Markdown editor with WYSIWYM feature.
 Highly recommended.
 - [Glance](https://github.com/samuelmeuli/glance): All-in-one Quick Look plugin for Mac, which provide perfect preview for Markdown files for dismissing its meta info of YAML frontier.
+- Python 3: A Python 3 env is needed for some of the scripts, so make sure you've installed it in your env.